-English is particularly desirable for working in journalism and publishing; marketing; education and training; counselling and social services; and advertising and management.
+English is particularly desirable for working in Journalism and Publishing; Marketing; Education and Training; Counselling and Social Services; Advertising and Management and Speech and Language Therapy.
 It is increasingly considered a desirable social science needed within an increasingly digitalised society.